xChivalrouSx/CaptureScreen/README.md

 # CaptureScreen
-An application to take easy screenshots
+### An application to take easy screenshots
+---
+The application allows these screen captures:
+* All Screen
+* Only Selected Application
+* Any Selected Area